fwztf/0x07-musicPlayer/README.md

 ## Overview
 The Music Player project provides a simple and interactive interface for playing a selection of songs.
-Users can control playback, navigate through the playlist, and shuffle the order of songs.
+Users can control playback, navigate through the playlist, and shuffle the order of songs

 ## Features
-- Play and pause songs.
+- Play and pause songs
-- Skip to the next or previous song.
+- Skip to the next or previous song
-- Shuffle the playlist.
+- Shuffle the playlist
-- Delete songs from the playlist.
+- Delete songs from the playlist
-- Reset the playlist to the original set of songs.
+- Reset the playlist to the original set of songs

 ## Getting Started
-Follow these instructions to get a copy of the project up and running on your local machine.
+Follow these instructions to get a copy of the project up and running on your local machine

 ### Prerequisites
 - A web browser (e.g., Chrome, Firefox, Edge, etc.)